Bilinear representation mitigates reversal curse and enables consistent model editing: Experiments

-We test whether a LM can learn to infer withheld relations (\texttt{father}/\texttt{mother}) by observing their reverse counterparts (e.g., \texttt{son}/\texttt{daughter}) and compositional examples elsewhere in the training set.
+We test whether a language model can learn to infer withheld relations (\texttt{father}/\texttt{mother}) by observing their reverse counterparts (e.g., \texttt{son}/\texttt{daughter}) and compositional examples elsewhere in the training set.
 We use AdamW~\citep{loshchilov2018decoupled} with a learning rate of $3 \times 10^{-4}$ and sweep weight decay over $\{0, 0.1, 0.5, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0\}$, training three random seeds per setting (27 models in total).

 The results, shown in Figure~\ref{fig:weight_decay_effect} (right), reveal a striking dependency.
+All models achieve 100\% training accuracy (see Appendix~\ref{appendix:results} and Figure~\ref{sfig:train_loss}), but test accuracy varies significantly based on weight decay and random seed.
 Without sufficient regularization, models consistently fail, showing the reversal curse with low accuracy (weight decay$~<~$1.0).
 However, as weight decay is increased, a split in outcomes emerges: some models remain ``reversal cursed,'' while others break the curse and achieve near-perfect accuracy on the unseen reverse facts.
 This transition indicates that the reversal curse is not an inherent limitation but an artifact of an under-constrained training objective, where regularization promotes a more generalizable internal structure over simple memorization.

 This finding motivates our subsequent experiments.
 To understand the mechanisms distinguishing these two outcomes, we select two representative models for in-depth analysis: a ``Reversal Cursed'' model with low reverse accuracy ($<~$40\%) and a ``Not Reversal Cursed'' model with high reverse accuracy ($>~$98\%).
 In all subsequent figures, the former is indicated by blue, and the latter by orange.